handplant/-Lazy-Craft-CMS-5-Shop/README.md

 ## License

-This boilerplate is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---